rackerlabs/support-how-to/content/how-to/cloud-servers/install-wordpress-in-centos-7/index.md

 4. Grant the user the permissions to manage the whole database:

-       GRANT ALL PRIVILEGES ON wordpress.* TO wordpressuser@localhost IDENTIFIED BY 'password';
+       GRANT ALL PRIVILEGES ON wordpress.* TO wpuser@localhost IDENTIFIED BY 'password';
        FLUSH PRIVILEGES;

 5. Exit the MySQL interface:

         exit

-This completes the WordPress MySQL requirements.
+This procedure completes the WordPress MySQL requirements.
 You don't have to create a specific database and user for WordPress, but we highly recommended it for security.

 ### Install WordPress